gabrield-droid/attendance-app/README.md

 - Interface language: :indonesia: Indonesian.
 - Each form includes a name and a deadline
 - A form cannot be filled once its deadline has passed.
+- Time is displayed in Central Indonesian Time (GMT+8).

 ### Administrators (registered users) can:
 1. View the list of forms.